Kevin-De-Koninck/Get-It/README.md

 ## dependencies

+### Install or Update

-Get It requires the following dependencies which you can install from within the app, or using the command line yourself (see below).
+Get It requires the following dependencies which you can install and/or update using the command line (see below).
 The following list is required:
 - xcode-select
 - brew